Yuncheng-Tu/SUSTech-Course/Microprocessor Design/README.md

 - **Expected Outcome**:
   - A fully functional `Mcycle` unit integrated into the processor, successfully handling both `MUL` and the custom division instruction.

----

-## Additional Notes
-- **Code**:
-  - All source code, testbenches, and configuration files are included in the respective lab folders.
-  - Final project code is organized in the `code/` folder.

-- **Documentation**:
-  - The `Final_Project_Requirement.docx` provides detailed guidelines for the final project.

-Feel free to explore the repository for reference or learning purposes!